-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)

 2.2.1 Revenue recognition (continued)

 (b) Fee and commission income

 Fees and commissions are generally recognised on an accrual basis when the service is provided.
 Commission and fees arising from negotiation or participation in the negotiation of a transaction such as the arrangement for a loan are recognised upon completion of the underlying transaction.